SamuelBor/Git-Down-On-It/README.md

 ### Push Latest Local Commits on a Branch to a Remote Repository, Ignoring Git Warnings

-`git push <remote> —force` forces the `git push` to go through, even if it results in 'non-fast-forward merge'. **Use with care.**
+`git push <remote> --force` forces the `git push` to go through, even if it results in 'non-fast-forward merge'. **Use with care.**

 ### Push Latest Local Commits on All Branches to a Remote Repository

-`git push <remote> —all` pushes all of your local branches to the specified remote repository.
+`git push <remote> --all` pushes all of your local branches to the specified remote repository.

 ## Misc.
 Commands
 ### Update Local List of Remote Branches

-`git remote update origin —prune`  fetches and updates remote branches for all remotes.
+`git remote update origin --prune`  fetches and updates remote branches for all remotes.

 ### Save Local Changes and Clean Working Directory